I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 Babies born early are at higher risk for health problems and death in the first year of life.
 If we can prevent premature birth we can reduce risk.
 Why work hard to keep the babies in the womb and then induce, or even surgically remove them, before 40 weeks?
 Where is the evidence of safety with that plan?

 March of Dimes is giving obstetrics the dickens for causing an epidemic of premature babies when they are induced or sectioned before they are due.
-Some twins may need to be born early for specific reasons, such as a significant twin-to-twin transfer, but that is the exception, not the routine.
+Some twins may need to be born early for specific health-related reasons, such as a significant twin-to-twin transfer, but that is the exception, not the routine.

 Ask your doctor if the induction is “just in case,” or do you have a specific risk for continuing to go to term?
 An aggressive doctor or midwife might say, “You have a live baby today, I can’t guarantee that tomorrow!”
 (I’ve heard this a number of times!)
 Its one thing if one baby is slowing down and/or the heart rate is not variable or one baby isn’t growing, but the argument that your womb will get too big to work properly is bonkers.
-Eat well and get your iron up.
+Eat well and get your iron and protein intake up.

 Full term is full term, twins or singletons.
 Placentas and wombs aren’t time bombs, but beautifully designed organs for safe gestation.